Let’s start with the problem:

 3. Build good habits effortlessly

-Changing your life means changing your habits.
+Changing your life means changing your day to day habits.

 Habits are automated behaviors you do everyday, like how a clock works, without thinking or motivating yourself to do them.